yash-nethues/getpaid/readme.txt

 * Ability to create payment forms - ADDED
 * If VAT is enabled, you can now disable taxes on a per item basis - ADDED
 * If VAT is enabled, you can now disable taxes on a per invoice basis - ADDED
-* Inovice action buttons not working on the 2019 theme - FIXED
+* Invoice action buttons not working on the 2019 theme - FIXED
 * Ability to change the invoice date - ADDED
 * CTA for free checkouts changed from "Complete" to "Continue" - CHANGED
 * Unable to checkout when required fields are hidden via CSS - FIXED
 * Buy now buttons shortcode now visible - ADDED
-* Admin menus re-ordered to provide better hierachy - CHANGED
+* Admin menus re-ordered to provide better hierarchy - CHANGED
 * Revenue reports - ADDED
 * Yoast SEO 14.1 style conflicts - FIXED
 * Show subscription details on receipt - ADDED